MarquezProject/marquez/examples/airflow/README.md

 ![](./docs/search-job-failure.png)

-But, team `B` isn't sure what might have caused the recent DAG failure as no recent code changes have been made.
+But, team `B` isn't sure what might have caused the recent DAG failure as no recent code changes have been made to DAG `sum`.
 So, team `B` decides to check the schema of the input dataset:

 ![](./docs/lineage-view-dataset.png)

-Team `A` realizes that the schema had changed!
-To fix the DAG `sum`, team `A` updates `t2` in `sum` to use the new column name:
+Team `B` soon realizes that the schema has changed recently for the `counts` table!
+To fix the DAG `sum`, team `B` updates the `t2` task that calcuates the count total to use the new column name:

 ```diff
 t2 = PostgresOperator(